We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Here is the direct link to share this resource review.
 Feel free to copy and paste this URL into an email or place it on your web page or blog so others can read this TeachersFirst review:

 Bring the world of music and instruments into your classroom.
 With Virtual Musical Instruments, you can explore the guitar, piano, pan flute, drums, bongos, and several others.
 Select the instrument, and follow the directions for using the keyboard to play the different notes.
 Create different melodies using different notes or rhythms.
 Use the guitar tuner to be sure you are in tune.
 There is no record option on this tool.
-If you want to record your beat, there are many alternative options (such as using a cell phone, or an old-fashioned recorder).
-You can hear notes using your computer, but having a touch screen device would create the full experience, by touching several keys/strings, etc. at one time.
+If you want to record your beat, there are many alternative options (such as using a cell phone or an old-fashioned recorder).
+You can hear notes on your computer, but a touchscreen device would enhance the experience by letting you tap multiple keys/strings at once.
+There is an instructional YouTube video, so if your district blocks YouTube, you may not be able to view it.

 This site includes advertising.